 If there isn’t lots of data available on hand, then create your own case studies.

-These case studies will give you unique data that will make your content stand out.
+These case studies will give you unique data that will make your information stand out.

 Lack of Personality

-Some content on the first page of Google will put you to sleep.
+Some information on the first page of Google will put you to sleep.

 They become out of touch.

-Great content and copywriting is suppose to be simple and personal.
+Great information and copywriting is suppose to be simple and personal.

 Beating corporate speak is my goal with Gotch SEO.

-When I see content that’s ranking well (without personality), I know I will smash them.
+When I see information that’s ranking well (without personality), I know I will smash them.